 This page will cover everything you need to know about naltrexone, and how it can be used to help you reduce or stop drinking alcohol.

-Naltrexone reduces your motivation to drink by blocking the pleasure effects of alcohol.
+Naltrexone reduces your motivation to drink by blocking the reinforcement or reward of alcohol.
 It does this by limiting the endorphin rush many people get from drinking.
 Naltrexone was originally developed to treat opioid addiction, and although alcohol is not an opiate, the effect of naltrexone is similar.

 The chemistry is as follows: